 2. Purple with a Bronze Color

 The next on the list is purple + bronze.
 This color combination is popular in the interior design of a home.
-The reason behind it is this color combination showcase perfection and along with that, it can display the tiniest glimmer of spunk and shine.
+The reason behind it is this color combination showcases perfection and along with that, it can display the tiniest glimmer of spunk and shine.
 The bronze color is one of the darker shades of metal tones.
 When it is paired with a deep purple color, it can create a moody, dramatic effect.
 If you want to lighten up the ambiance but in a stylish, mature way then you can use a soft version of it.

 3. Purple with Plum

 Coming up next on the list is purple + plum.
 Do you want to create a luxurious aesthetic look?
 If yes, then you can use two tones of purple in the same place.
-You can use a cool blue-purple and warm red-purple such as plum.
+You can use a cool blue-purple and a warm red-purple such as plum.
 Now, one question that will pop in mind– purple is deep and dramatic than how can you make it approachable?
 When you include both ends of the color temperature spectrum, you can easily create an impactful visual appearance.
 Also, if you want to create a balancing look then you can use cream color with the purple and plum combo.

 4. Purple with Lime Green